 Creating chatbots

 Chatbots are shareable document analysis apps.
-You can directly query the chatbot’s knowledge base or compare your own uploaded files against the knowledge base with the help of large language models.
-Because chatbots are shareable, they can be a tool to enable others to query the same complex set of documents such as business policies, support procedures, or product documentation.
+Users can directly query the chatbot knowledge base or compare their own uploaded files against the knowledge base with the help of large language models.
+Create a chatbot to help team members or customers query complex document sets such as business policies, support procedures, or product documentation.

 When others use your chatbot, they can view all documents in the knowledge base.
 Be aware of including any potentially sensitive information.

-• Community Any chatbot you create is publicly available but unlisted, meaning anyone with an AI Hub account can access and use your chatbot, if they have a link to the chatbot.
-Unlisted chatbots aren’t discoverable in the Hub, but for convenience, your chatbot remains visible in the Hub to anyone who accesses it through the shareable link.
-When others query your chatbot, you aren’t charged and can’t see their queries or responses, unless they provide response feedback.
+• Community Access settings can’t be changed.
+Any chatbot you create is publicly available but unlisted, meaning anyone with an AI Hub account can access and use your chatbot, if they have a link.
+Unlisted chatbots aren’t discoverable in the Hub, but your chatbot remains visible in the Hub for anyone who accessed it through the shareable link.
+When others use your chatbot, you aren’t charged and can’t see their queries or responses, unless they provide response feedback.

-10. Click Create.
-Depending on the number of documents added to the chatbot, this can take up to several minutes.
+Depending on the number of documents added to the chatbot, processing can take up to several minutes.
 Don’t refresh or navigate away from the page during chatbot creation—if you do, creation might fail.

 After your chatbot is created, you can access it from the Hub to use, share, or edit it.
-To get the shareable link for your chatbot, open it and click Share > Copy link.
+To get the shareable link for your chatbot, open it in the Hub, click the dropdown indicator next to the chatbot name, and select Copy shareable link.

 Reviewing analytics and feedback